mobizt/Firebase-ESP-Client/README.md

 This library required **ESP8266 or ESP32 Core SDK**.

+ESP8266 Core SDK v2.5.0 and older versions are not supported.

 For Arduino IDE, ESP8266 Core SDK can be installed through **Boards Manager**.

 For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.